 I started blogging (almost) every week on 5tern.com last January, and it has been a fun journey.
 What has made it particularly rewarding is the conversations that I have had with those of you who have made time to read/subscribe/disagree/comment.

-Maybe it is the Jew in me (my wife insists it’s the annoying professor in me) but for whatever reason, I think it is fundamental that we are constantly thinking and re-thinking about how we could improve ourselves and the world.
+Maybe it is the Jew in me (my wife insists it’s the annoying professor in me) but I think it is fundamental that we are constantly thinking and re-thinking about how we could improve ourselves and the world.
 And to question ourselves at every opportunity.

-To this end, you have forced me to clarify & expand my understandings, and provided new questions for me to ponder.
+To that end, you have forced me to clarify & expand my understandings, and provided new questions for me to ponder.

 I am taking the summer off from blogging to ruminate about what I want to pretend to be this Fall.
 And, well, to spend quality time with friends & family when I am not too busy logging onto Twitter 71 times a day to re-tweet too-good-to-be-true threads from Shane Morris and working on some writing & institutional projects that I look forward to sharing in due time.

 I will post regularly again, starting on August 23rd.
 In the meantime, please do not hesitate to contact me if you have any thoughts, suggestions, or feedback.
 Or, yes, if you just want to tell me that I’m a curmudgeon.

 I had dinner with two childhood friends two weeks ago with whom I attended school for almost all of my life at California School for the Deaf in Fremont (CSD) and Gallaudet University.
 Per the custom for Americans, we talked about what keeps us busy from 8a-5p and awake in the middle of the night these days.
 Both of them are quite successful entrepreneurs and to that end, I am a proud Kickstarter backer of Lost River Vacations, fan of the ASL App, and wearer of a ILY Kissfist t-shirt in gray frost.